SUEPPhysics/SUEPCoffea_dask/plotting/README.md

 ```
 python plot_all.py --tag=<tag> --xrootd=0
 ```
-This will parallelize the plotting for each dataset.
+This will parallelize the plotting for each dataset, producing one pkl file for each dataset.

 ### Plotting